kalilalincen/kalilalincen/README.md

 - 🔭 I’m currently working on a Financial Analysis Power BI Dashboard.

-- 🌱 I’m currently learning Microsoft DP-100 and DP-600.
+- 🌱 I’m currently learning Microsoft PL-300.

 - ❓ Ask me about anything related to AWS Cloud Services and the BABOK!